Private attributes

 Expand Apex code sample

-Optionally, you can configure the Apex SDK to treat some or all user attributes as private user attributes.
-You can use private user attributes for targeting, but they are redacted from the user data sent back to LaunchDarkly.
+You can configure the Apex SDK to treat some or all user attributes as private user attributes, either using the LDConfig

 Here's how: